-Notes: The solid line plots annual median IP / predicted costs in barrels of oil per day per thousand; the dashed and dotted lines show median counterfactual IPs / predicted costs if the wells were instead drilled with the median 2007 and 2015 configurations.
-See text and Appendix B for details.
+Notes: The solid line plots annual median 6 Month IP / predicted costs in barrels of oil per day per \$ thousand; the dashed and dotted lines show median counterfactual 6 Month IPs / predicted costs if the wells were instead drilled with the median 2007 and 2016 configurations.
+See text and Appendix D for details.

 As a final piece of evidence of operator learning, I estimate a simple regression designed to test whether individual wells have a measurable effect on the industry's learning.
 The procedure is as follows.
-For each well i in my dataset, I calculate the median inputs and outputs of all wells completed in the 12 months before well i's completion, and separately, of all wells in the 12 months after well i's completion.
+For each well i in my dataset, I calculate the median inputs and outputs of all wells completed in the 12 months before well i's completion, and separately, of all wells in 6 to 18 month window after well i's completion.
 I next create an indicator denoting whether well i is an "outlier" well.
 I define an outlier for cutoff k as a well with both input and output levels greater than k standard deviations above the pre-distribution medians.
-I next calculate the difference in post- and premedian inputs, and then regress this difference on the outlier indicator.
+I next calculate the difference in post- and pre- median inputs, and then regress this difference on the outlier indicator and an operator fixed-effect.